Canon 60D vs G7X Mark II

 The Canon EOS 60D and the Canon PowerShot G7 X Mark II are two digital cameras that were announced, respectively, in August 2010 and February 2016.
 The 60D is a DSLR, while the G7X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (60D) and an one-inch (G7X Mark II) sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the G7X Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 60D has a resolution of 17.9 megapixels, whereas the G7X Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 60D and the Canon G7 X Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 60D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (58 percent) than the Canon 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the G7X Mark II does not feature any corresponding weather-sealing.